simensh/container_notifications/README.md

 # Way of working

-This is a demo of how you can build a container and schedule it in Azure, and then sending you notifications on Slack with the result.

 These are the steps to create the container, push the container to azure and run the container in azure:

 1. When you are in the correct folder (container_notifications), build the Docker image locally and tag it